greglan/greglan.github.io/pages/system/architectures/instruction-level-parallelism.md

   processing of several instructions at the same time.
 * Superscalar approach: dynamically issue individual instructions to the execution units

-## Benchmarking

-## Other
-* [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer): Translation Lookaside Buffer.
-Part of the MMU, caches the memory locations
-* NPU: Neural Processing Unit
-* Reason for the shift from CISC to RISC: easier to spot dependencies

 ## Resources and references
 * [Superscalar architectures on Wikipedia](https://en.wikipedia.org/wiki/Superscalar_processor)